AngleSaxonJute/AngleSaxonJute.github.io/_posts/2023-05-22-the-shifting-perception-of-digital-media-in-democracy-a-paradox-unveiled.markdown

 In conclusion, the paradox of digital media in democracy is a profound and dynamic interplay of promises and perils.
 In keeping with Loader's conviction, we must recognise the "contested nature of digital communications technologies" and their interdependence with democratic practices.
 The power struggles between social groups and the values embedded in the design and adoption of digital media must not be underestimated.

 ---
 Thanks for reading this article.
-Feel free to leave a comment or subscribe to our newsletter by hitting the blue button at the botton right hand side of the your screen.
+Please leave a comment or subscribe to our newsletter by hitting the blue button at the botton right-hand-side of the your screen.